 My Mum taught me how to sew.
 I was about 12 or 13.
 The girls in our family were all pretty much 'gifted' with something.

 Mum and Nan apparently worked for a clothing manufacturer here in Sydney when Mum was quite young.
 I think Nan found out through researching the family that somewhere along the line of ancestors, there was court appointed couturiers way back before Queen Victoria.
-Maybe...well something like that...as a kid you don't remember everything you are told.
+Maybe...well something like that...as a kid you don't remember everything you're told.

 Anyway, it must have been a gene we all carried.
 Mum could knit, Nan could crochet.
 I think she could knit too.
 My sister could also crochet and she was a dab hand at sewing when she put her mind to it.

 As my boys were growing up, I taught myself to make my own patterns for their clothes, applique, stretch knit sewing, etc etc. Anything I could put my hand to, I'd give it a go.
 I'll still do.
 I love making things.
 When I see something that strikes a cord, I find any possible way to make it myself.